Early Fall Vignettes With Vintage Decor and Natural Elements

 pine cabinet and sunflowers in green vintage container

-Sunflowers are such a great flower for transitioning from summer to early fall and will brighten up any room.
+Sunflowers are great for transitioning from summer to early fall and will brighten any room.

-I did grow sunflowers in the garden this year but these are faux and I don’t have to fuss with replacing them throughout the season.
+I grew sunflowers in the garden this year, but these are faux, so I don’t have to fuss with replacing them throughout the season.

 cotton stems in vintage crop

-Cotton stems always make a strong impact in any fall vignette or by themselves in a vintage crock like this.
-I usually leave the stems up through winter because I just can’t get enough of them.
+Cotton stems always impact any fall vignette or by themselves in a vintage crock like this.
+I usually leave the stems up through winter because I can’t get enough of them.

 garden mums and mini pumpkin in terra cotta pots